bellatrix11176/Bellatrix11176/README.md

 ## 🛡️ Core System: AI Code Integrity Auditor

-A local validation tool designed to scan Python and JSON artifacts for:
+A local validation tool that audits AI-generated Python and JSON for structural integrity — catching issues that pass syntax checks but fail in reality.

 * hallucinated structures
 * broken or missing references